US drops Trump order targeting TikTok, plans its own review

 The new executive order should lead to a framework for protecting Americans' data from China, rather than targeting specific companies, and could pressure Congress to enact a data-security law in the years ahead, said Paul Triolo, a tech policy expert at the Eurasia Group consultancy.

-Courts had blocked the Trump administration's efforts to ban TikTok and WeChat, which began in summer 2020, but a national-security review of TikTok by a government group called the Committee on Foreign Investment in the United States, or CFIUS, is ongoing.
+Courts had blocked the Trump administration's efforts last year to ban TikTok, a video app widely popular with young people, and messaging service WeChat, but a national-security review of TikTok by a government group called the Committee on Foreign Investment in the United States, or CFIUS, is ongoing.
 CFIUS had set deadlines for TikTok to divest its U.S. operations, but such a sale never happened.

 Last year, the Trump administration brokered a deal that would have had U.S. corporations Oracle and Walmart take a large stake in the Chinese-owned app on national security grounds.
-Neither Oracle or Walmart returned requests for comment on Wednesday.
+Oracle didn't returned requests for comment on Wednesday.
+Walmart declined to comment.

 The Biden administration earlier this year had backed off President Donald Trump’s attempts to ban TikTok and WeChat as it reviewed national security threats posed by Chinese technology companies.
 The U.S. Court of Appeals for the District of Columbia Circuit has put on hold a case challenging Trump’s TikTok divestment order.

-A cybersecurity and privacy analysis of TikTok published in March by the internet watchdog group Citizen Lab found no evidence of malicious behavior and said TikTok’s data collection practices were no worse than other major social platforms such as Facebook.
+A cybersecurity and privacy analysis of TikTok published in March by the internet watchdog group Citizen Lab found no evidence of malicious behavior and said TikTok’s practices of collecting personal data and analyzing users' behavior were no worse than other major social platforms such as Facebook.

 “Our research shows that there is no overt data transmission to the Chinese government by TikTok,” the report said.
 It added that TikTok's service did not contact any servers within China, but it was still theoretically possible that servers outside China could later transfer user data to China-based servers.